yashk2000/Dart/README.md

 ## Intro to Dart

-When you create a dart file and start wirting a program, there is no need to use any access specifiers.
+When you create a dart file and start writing a program, there is no need to use any access specifiers.
 Everything is `public` by default.
 Dart does not support any access specifiers.

 The main function is really simple.
 In java: